RedPitaya/redpitaya-knowledgebase/learn_fpga/1_basic_systems/tutor06.rst

 Operating the terms we get the basic form that is f = a X b + c.

+De Morgan laws have another useful implication – we can use them to write a function as a combination of only NAND or NOR gates which use the least amount of transistors/space in the digital circuit.

-The conclusion is that there are two ways to retrieve the canonical form of a function, which are the sum of the terms or its dual that is the product of the terms.
+In conclusion, there are two ways to retrieve the canonical form of a function; the sum of the terms or its dual, the product of the terms.